TestFX/TestFX/README.md

 TestFX
 ======

-TestFX is an easy to use library for testing JavaFX.
+TestFX is an easy-to-use library for testing JavaFX.

 ### Example using CSS selectors